foundry-rs/book/src/reference/cli/cast/create2.md

       --init-code-hash <HASH>
           Init code hash of the contract to be deployed

-  -j, --jobs <JOBS>
+  -j, --threads <THREADS>
           Number of threads to use.
-Defaults to and caps at the number of logical cores
+Specifying 0 defaults to the number of logical cores

+          [aliases: jobs]

       --caller <ADDRESS>
           Address of the caller.
 Used for the first 20 bytes of the salt